-- Must meet the program admission and enrollment requirements and be selected for program admission, and complete all enrollment requirements.
+- Must meet all program admission requirements; be selected for program admission, and complete all enrollment requirements.

-- Must submit a written request for transfer and a letter of recommendation from the director of the previous nursing program verifying the student is in good standing and eligible to return, or continue enrollment in nursing courses.
+- Submit a letter of recommendation from the dean/director of the previous nursing program verifying the student is in good standing and eligible to return, or continue enrollment in nursing courses.

 - Should understand that nursing courses from other nationally-accredited programs will be evaluated for transfer on an individual basis and if transferred, all nursing courses must be completed with three years of initial enrollment in nursing courses.

 - Must submit readmission request forms to the Director of Nursing Admissions by specified deadlines and must meet program admission, enrollment, and continuation requirements.

 - Will be considered for readmission status only once if unable to progress academically in the program.
 When repeating a course, all course prerequisites and requirements must be fulfilled.